chelsea6502/BeebEater/README.md

 ### Required Additional Hardware Adjustments

-BeebEater follows the same schematic as the Ben Eater one shown above, but with two minor additions:
+BeebEater follows the same schematic as the Ben Eater one shown above, but with some minor additions:
  1. Connect the PS/2 keyboard to the PA0-PA7 pins (Pins 2-9) on the VIA, as per [Ben's keyboard video.](https://www.youtube.com/watch?v=w1SB9Ry8_Jg)
  2. Connect the PS/2 keyboard's rising edge interrrupt signal to the CA1 pin on the VIA, as per [Ben's keyboard video.](https://www.youtube.com/watch?v=w1SB9Ry8_Jg)
  3. On the VIA, connect the unused pin 17 (PB7) to ground.
 Otherwise, the pin would be in a 'floating' state, and would corrupt data between the VIA and the LCD.